ttilberg/output_attributes/README.md

 Page.new(nokogirilike).to_hash
 ```

-Usually when I'm writing a method for a page object, I'm thinking "Is this part of my data output, or is this just a helper method?".
-I've often forgotten to update `#to_hash` when it lives further away from the method itself.
+Usually when I'm writing a method for a page object, I'm already thinking "Is this part of my data output, or is this just a helper method?".
+I've often forgotten to update `#to_hash` when it lives far away from the method itself.

 I've also tried other styles that involved packaging my data methods into a module, and then doing something like `Attributes.public_instance_methods.reduce({})...` but I wanted to give this style a spin.
+For now, I like it well enough.

 # Fun Fact